rally-carlos/notes/stackedit/GitHub Actions/Engagement.md

 Per Chris, teams may not be ready for continuous deployment because of testing.

 Carlos suggested conventional commits to easy automating steps for continuous deployment, i.e., versioning.
-It was noted that this will require socialization.
-Eric, pointed any change to make builds consistent requires socialization.
+It was noted that such a change would require socialization.
+Eric pointed any change to make builds consistent requires socialization.

 Tiger welcomes Chris as an early adopter for alpha/beta testing and feedback.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxNTQ1NzY3M119
+eyJoaXN0b3J5IjpbLTE0NDE2NzE5NTYsLTMxNTQ1NzY3M119
 -->